 Petrobrazi Refinery is located in the South-East region of Romania, near Ploiesti City, a highly developed industrial area.

 The refinery in Romania is one of the most important in Romania and it is operated by OMV Petrom, the biggest oil and gas producer in the South-Eastern of Europe.
 With the OMV's takeover various investments such as environment protection or the modernization process of the refinery have been made.
-The modernization project has been finished in July 2014 and stands for the increase competetiveness on the market and optimization of production processes.
+The modernization project has been finished in July 2014 and stands for the increased competetiveness on the market and optimization of production processes.
 An annual amount of 4.5 million tons crude oil can be processed in the Petrobrazi Refinery.

 More than 80 years of experience